 In my bathroom… It appears I’m currently on a bit of a caffeine high… I’m loving UpCircle’s coffee face scrub*, as well as Frank Body’s coffee body scrub (both gifted), which together makes for exfoliation heaven.
 Of course, you could also make your own DIY coffee scrub…

-Best Vegan Beauty Brands in UK
+19 of the Best Vegan Beauty Brands in UK

 Let’s get into the part you’ve probably been scrolling for… my big vegan beauty brand list!
 I’ve only included brands who are wholly vegan, so there’s no tripping up or double-checking needed.
 Enjoy!